WakiMak/trentent.github.io-forked/_posts/2010-09-15-remotely-wake-computers-when-the-network-doesnt-pass-magic-packets.md

 tags:
   - scripting
 ---
-I&#8217;m in a situation where the network we have doesn&#8217;t pass the UDP 9 magic packet to WoL (wake-on-LAN) remote computers.
-I&#8217;m not sure why this is, but I&#8217;ve developed a solution around it.
+I'm in a situation where the network we have doesn't pass the UDP 9 magic packet to WoL (wake-on-LAN) remote computers.
+I'm not sure why this is, but I've developed a solution around it.
 It requires you to be a domain administrator (or local admin) because it uses PSEXEC and you need to copy a small command-line program to the local machine to execute.
 To do this in such a way that you can do multiple computers in one pass, you need to create a text file in the same folder as the batch file (upcoming).
 The text file has the following format:

 <div>
 </div>

 > <div>
->   <span style="font-family: 'courier new';">&#8220;COMPUTER-NAME-OF-SYSTEM-ON-SAME-LAN MAC-ADDRESS&#8221;</span>
+>   <span style="font-family: 'courier new';">"COMPUTER-NAME-OF-SYSTEM-ON-SAME-LAN MAC-ADDRESS"</span>
 > </div>

 <div>